Version Date: 10 January 2019

 You should be aware that some information that you upload to parts of our websites or to our social media pages may be available to be viewed by the public.
 You should use discretion in deciding what information to upload to such sites.

-As L’Oréal is an international business, some information (including personal information) may be transferred to countries outside of Australia in the ordinary course of our business including to parties located in:
+As L’Oréal is an international business, some information (including personal information) may be transferred to countries outside of Australia and/or New Zealand in the ordinary course of our business including to parties located in:

 Direct marketing involves communicating directly with you for the purpose of promoting the sale of goods and services to you.
 Direct marketing can be delivered by a range of methods including mail, telephone, email or SMS.
 We may use and disclose your personal information for the purpose of sending you direct marketing materials where: